Some students may go to university or into another type of higher education earlier than 18 years old.

 What you’ll do

-Most higher education courses give you the chance to learn through:
+Most higher education courses give you the chance to learn in different ways.

 Subjects you can take